Eden-06/plantuml-petrinets/README.md

 @enduml
 ```

-This Petri Net can then be compiled as usual with plantuml `java -jar plantuml.jar basic-petrinet.puml`.
+This Petri Net can be compiled as usual with Plantuml `java -jar plantuml.jar basic-petrinet.puml`.

 ![Basic petri net](examples/basic-petrinet.png)

 You will find more examples in the [examples](examples/) folder.

-> **Hint:** In the future there will be a release of the library, which can be accessed via an URL.
+> **Hint:** In the future there will be a release of the library, which can be included via an URL.

 # Limitations

 * Uses PlantUML's fallback to Graphviz
 * It is currently impossible to color tokens
-* Places and Transitions can be styled both globally and individually.
+* Places and transitions can be styled both globally and individually.
 Please refere to the [Graphviz reference](https://graphviz.org/doc/info/attrs.html) for style options.
 * If you want to contribute please read details on how the [plantUML's preprocessor](https://plantuml.com/en/preprocessing) works

 # Version